 Don't announce your thesis: "In this essay, I am going to tell you about vegetarianism and why everyone should adopt this lifestyle."
 Some instructors may encourage this type of first-person statement; however, always refer to your professor's instructions.
 Don't confuse your readers: The thesis should be clear and focus on ONE main idea.
 Don't write the thesis as a fact: This doesn't allow the writer to develop their ideas or prove anything, because the statement is already factual and does not require additional explanation.
 Don't write the thesis as a question: This allows readers, rather than the writer, to determine the meaning of the essay.
 For example: "Don't you think eating meat is inhumane?" may be more effectively restated as "Eating meat is inhumane because..."
-Types of thesis statements:

-- Argumentative thesis: Takes a clear position on a debatable issue/topic and suggests or states the supporting reason(s) for that stance, which will be discussed further in the body of the essay. - Claim: A vegetarian diet is better than a diet that includes meat... - SP 1: ... because a vegetarian diet is healthier, - SP 2: costs less, - SP 3: and is more humane towards animals.

-- Your thesis statement, in full sentence, would read as, - A vegetarian diet is better than a diet that includes meat because a vegetarian diet is healthier, it costs less, and it is more humane towards animals.
-Persuasive/Proposal thesis:

-Takes a clear position on a debatable issue/topic, attempting to persuade a specific audience to enact some sort of change, and suggests or states the supporting reason(s) for that stance, which will be discussed further in the body of the essay.
-Claim: We, as a society, should require a parenting license for new parents SP 1: because it will reduce infant mortality rates, SP 2: improve children's health, SP 3: and create better citizens.

-We, as a society, should require a parenting license for new parents because it will reduce infant mortality rates, improve children's health, and create better citizens.
+Types of thesis statements This next part of this handout outlines a variety of thesis statements that you can use in academic writing.
+Argumentative Thesis The argumentative thesis takes a clear position on a debatable issue/topic and suggests or states the supporting reason(s) for that stance, which will be discussed further in the body of the essay.
+Claim: A vegetarian diet is better than a diet that includes meat...
+Supporting Point 1: ... because a vegetarian diet is healthier, Supporting Point 2: costs less, Supporting Point 3: and is more humane towards animals.
+Your thesis statement, in full sentence, would read as, A vegetarian diet is better than a diet that includes meat because a vegetarian diet is healthier, it costs less, and it is more humane towards animals.
+Persuasive/Proposal Thesis Takes a clear position on a debatable issue/topic, attempting to persuade a specific audience to enact some sort of change, and suggests or states the supporting reason(s) for that stance, which will be discussed further in the body of the essay.
+Claim: We, as a society, should require a parenting license for new parents Supporting Point 1: because it will reduce infant mortality rates, Supporting Point 2: improve children's health, Supporting Point 3: and create better citizens.
+Full Thesis Statement: We, as a society, should require a parenting license for new parents because it will reduce infant mortality rates, improve children's health, and create better citizens.
+Informative/Expository Thesis Introduces the subject or topic that the essay will define, explain, and inform the reader about, and suggests or states the specific elements to be discussed in the body of the essay.

-Informative/Expository thesis

-Introduces the subject or topic that the essay will define, explain, and inform the reader about, and suggests or states the specific elements to be discussed in the body of the essay.
 Informative writing does not contain the writer's opinion and should not attempt to form an argument or persuade readers.

-Claim: To fully understand hip-hop culture, it is important to consider its origins

-SP 1: in break dancing,
+Claim: To fully understand hip-hop culture, it is important to consider its origins Supporting Point 1: in break dancing, Supporting Point 2: deejaying, Supporting Point 3: and emceeing.

-SP 2: deejaying,

-SP 3: and emceeing.